drosendo/meowallet/README.md

 == Frequently Asked Questions ==

-== Its possible to Pay with VISA Card =
+Is it possible to Pay with VISA Card?
-Yes, Its possible to pay with VISA Cars
+A: Yes, it is.

-== I've a MEO Wallet Account and do not have money in there.
-How can I do? == You can go to your [MEO Wallet Account Page](https://www.wallet.pt/login) to add credit cards or transfer money to you Wallet.
+I've a MEO Wallet Account and do not have money in there.
+How can I do?
-Otherwise you Can use Multibanco Payment Method or VISA Card.
+A: You can go to your [MEO Wallet Account Page](https://www.wallet.pt/login) to add credit cards or transfer money to you Wallet.
+Otherwise you Can use Multibanco (Portugal payment system) as a Payment Method or VISA Card.

 == Screenshots ==